DavidMertz/LanguagePractice/README.md

 `fs.readdir()` for the range of tree sizes.
-I had initially used hand-tuned delays to do "enough" tree-walking before doing the parallel hashing (otherwise, the script would end prematurely when nothing was "queued" in Promiseis; but that was sensitive to the exact root directory.
+I had initially used hand-tuned delays to do "enough" tree-walking before doing the parallel hashing (otherwise, the script would end prematurely when nothing was "queued" in Promises; but that was sensitive to the exact root directory.
 The main problem in the TypeScript implementation is that the underlying SHA1 implementation in JavaScript is about 11x slower than the best ones, even with the JIT making a relatively noble attempt (see `benchmark-justsha` and the corresponding